 The 1.0 TSI petrol engine we're looking at here comes with a choice of 'SE', 'SE Technology', 'FR', 'FR Sport', 'XCELLENCE' or 'XCELLENCE Lux' trim.
-Prices start at just over £14,500, which means a price premium of about £600 over the older-tech 75bhp 1.0 MPI unit; we'd say that was worth paying.
-All variants offer this unit in 95PS form, but you have to choose sporty 'FR' trim to get the option of the pokier 115PS version of this powerplant.
+Prices start at just over £16,000, which means a price premium of about £300 over the older-tech 80PS 1.0 MPI unit; we'd say that was well worth paying.
+All variants offer this unit in 95PS form, but you have to avoid the base 'SE' variants if you're to get the option of the pokier 115PS version of this powerplant.
 If you go for that uprated unit, you'll also be offered the option of DSG auto transmission.

 As for equipment, well the full-LED headlights are a highlight.
 Plus most models get 'Apple CarPlay' and 'Android Auto'/'MirrorLink' 'phone connectivity, plus buyers can specify a premium 8-inch touchscreen and a wireless charger with a GSM amplifier.
 In addition, there's the chance to add in a thumping 300-watt 'Beats' Audio system with 7 speakers and an 8-channel amplifier.
 Other features buyers might want include keyless entry with a 'heartbeat' engine start button, front and rear parking sensors and a higher quality rear view camera.
 'FR' and 'XCELLENCE' variants get colour-personalisable LED interior lighting too.
 Safety-wise, there's 'Front Assist' autonomous braking, Adaptive Cruise Control and a 'Traffic Jam Assist' feature that can take over the driving from you at very low traffic jam speed.

 Cost of Ownership